On the perturbation of an $L^2$-orthogonal projection: Introduction

-Motivated by the above observations, we revisit the perturbation of an $L^{2}$-orthogonal projection under the Frobenius norm.
+Motivated by these observations, we revisit the perturbation of an $L^{2}$-orthogonal projection under the Frobenius norm.
 In this paper, we establish new upper bounds for $\|P_{B}-P_{A}\|_{F}^{2}$, which include the counterparts of~\eqref{Chen1}, \eqref{Chen2}, \eqref{Li1}, and~\eqref{Li2}.
 Some new combined upper bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$ are also derived, which contain the counterparts of~\eqref{Chen-comb1}, \eqref{Chen-comb2}, \eqref{Chen-comb3}, \eqref{Li-comb1}, and~\eqref{Li-comb2}.
-Theoretical analysis shows that our upper bounds are sharper than these existing bounds.
-To characterize the variation of an $L^{2}$-orthogonal projection after perturbation, we also develop novel lower bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and combined lower bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$.
-Furthermore, we give two numerical examples to illustrate the performances of our theoretical results.
+Theoretical analysis shows that the new upper bounds are sharper than the existing ones.
+On the other hand, we also develop novel lower bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and combined lower bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$.
+Furthermore, we give two examples to illustrate the performances of our theoretical results.

 The rest of this paper is organized as follows.
-In section~\ref{sec:pre}, we introduce a trace inequality and several identities on $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$.
-In section~\ref{sec:main}, we present some new perturbation bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$, which involve upper bounds, lower bounds, combined upper bounds, and combined lower bounds.
-In section~\ref{sec:numer}, we exhibit some numerical comparisons between the new perturbation bounds and the existing ones.
-Finally, some conclusions are given in section~\ref{sec:con}.
+In Section~\ref{sec:pre}, we introduce a trace inequality and several identities on $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$.
+In Section~\ref{sec:main}, we present some new perturbation bounds for $\|P_{B}-P_{A}\|_{F}^{2}$ and $\|P_{B^{\ast}}-P_{A^{\ast}}\|_{F}^{2}$, which involve upper bounds, lower bounds, combined upper bounds, and combined lower bounds.
+In Section~\ref{sec:numer}, we exhibit some numerical comparisons between the new bounds and the existing ones.